QART-Queen-s-Autonomous-Racing-Team/F1TENTH_Gym_ROS_Docker/README.md

 - This is a template for organizing ROS2 distributions into separate workspaces with Docker Engine
 - Based on this guide: https://blog.robotair.io/the-complete-beginners-guide-to-using-docker-for-ros-2-deployment-2025-edition-0f259ca8b378
 - It assumes a Ubuntu machine, and some basic knowledge of Docker and ROS2
+- The main usage is with normal `Dockerfile` + `docker-compose.yml`-> for the VS Code Dev Containers version use branch `dev-containers` and follow instructions below

 ## Quick Start
 1. Install Docker Engine with `apt` (not the VM Docker Desktop)**:** https://docs.docker.com/engine/install/ubuntu/#prerequisites